 - Don’t over insure your car.

 There is such thing as over insuring.
-If your car would cost more money to fix than what insurers consider it is worth, then paying for collision or comprehensive coverage is likely a waste of money.
+If your car would cost more money to fix than what insurers consider it is worth, then paying for comprehensive or collision coverage is likely a waste of money.
 Remember, these two types of coverage are there in case of damages.
 If your car is in an accident and totaled, collision coverage either pays to fix your car or reimburses you with the car’s perceived worth.
 Comprehensive coverage provides protection in case of floods, falling trees, or storm damage.
 However, if you’re insurer considers your car only to be worth $4,000, and your deductible is high, then you may be better off trading in those protection options for a policy that meets the minimum insurance requirements.

 - Know your state’s liability requirements.

 It’s important to know your state’s requirements.
 The older your car, typically the more cost effective it is to purchase a minimal coverage policy.
-Be sure you have adequate liability requirements and go from there.
+Be sure you have adequate liability car insurance requirements and go from there.

 - Be aware of the car’s features.